lilybw/go-solid/README.md

 To avoid potential cors issues, do ensure that the WS connections the library will make to any client visiting your servers endpoints, is directed at the same origin as the template the client has been served.
 (You can set HMR up over another port, but browsers may be perturbed by this)

 ## Typesafety
-go-solid introspects the types you have defined for your components and cross-references these definitions with the data provided when you call Prepare(component, props) from your code.
+Since v 1.2.0 go-solid introspects the types you have defined for your components and cross-references these definitions with the data provided when you call Prepare(component, props) from your code.

 In case of a missing parameter or incompatible type, an error will be raised.
 This error is surfaced as the result of ```RenderCallBuilder#Render``` or, if a networking request has been provided (with ```RenderCallBuilder#ForRequest```), as response to said request.